DomFord/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Center for Computer Game Studies, IT University of Copenhagen
+- name: Center for Computer Games Research, IT University of Copenhagen
   url: "https://game.itu.dk/"

 # Short bio (displayed in user profile at end of posts)